DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 The site of study then becomes the defining feature of the specific research.
-A good and functional definition of online dating sites is provided by Rosen et. al. as follows: “Online dating sites are all similarly structured.
-Participants provide a photograph and answer an array of questions including geographic location, age, weight or body type, education level, income, and other relevant demographics...”[^01_intro_24].
+A good and functional definition of online dating sites is provided by Rosen et. al. as follows: "Online dating sites are all similarly structured.
+Participants provide a photograph and answer an array of questions including geographic location, age, weight or body type, education level, income, and other relevant demographics..."[^01_intro_24].
-The system is dependent on statistical codes running in the background that provide the “perfect match” for the user by looking at the variables.
+The system is dependent on statistical codes running in the background that provide the 'perfect match' for the user by looking at the variables.
 As the sites rely on technology and the social context, the experience of one user will be rather different than the other (in a scenario where the person who uses these websites is located in a remote